Tatianaruffo/disneyvillains-quiz/README.md

 1. Locating repository, clicking on the "New" button.
 2. Selecting the relevant template: "Code-Institute-Org/gitpod-full-template"
-3. Adding the repository name "innski".
+3. Adding the repository name "disneyvillains-quiz".
 4. Clicking the button "Create repository".

 This project was developed using [GitPod](https://gitpod.io/) and committed and pushed to GitHub using the GitPod terminal.
 Following "git commands" were used: